influxdata/telegraf/docs/CONFIGURATION.md

   determined by the "logfile" setting.

 - **logfile**:
-  Log file name when "logtarget" is set to file.
-If set to the empty string logs will be sent to to stderr.
+  Name of the file to be logged to when using the "file" logtarget.
+If set to the empty string then logs are written to stderr.

 - **logfile_rotation_interval**:
   The logfile will be rotated after the time interval specified.
 When set to